prathikshetty2002/Dripy/README.md

 # Dripy - A fashion corner for genz's

 Welcome to Dripy🙌 ! an e-commerce recommendation system built with machine learning.
 It has a lot of key features, one of the highlight is Reverse image 🔍.
 Dripy also focuses on the sellers by providing them a marketplace to avail features such as logs and analysis.
 In future scope 💡, we also intend to add features like sentiment analysis, user segmentation and user retention predictions.
 Take a look at our marvellous project 👌.
 Fun fact - our project was among the Top 10 in the Tsec codetantra national level hackathon.
-If you liked our project, consider giving it a star <3 🤩
+If you liked our project, consider giving it a star <3 🤩.
+Contributions/suggestions are welcomed !

 ## Tech Stack